Geoogolla/enterprise-docs/docs/administrator-guide/user-profile.md

 # User Profile

-This section describes the options available for users to view and manage their profile.
+This section describes the options available for users to view and manage their profiles.
 The options are:

 * View profile
 * Edit profile